Lucretiel/autocommand/README.md

 ### Features, notes, and limitations

-- `--option` are given single character `-s`hort options as well, if possible.
+- `--options` are given single character `-s`hort options as well, if possible.
 Each capitalization of the first letter in the parameter name is tried.
 If any parameters have only a single letter name, they aren't given `--long` versions.
 - `automain` supports a few other kwargs:
     - If a `parser` is given, that parser object is used instead of one being generated on from the function signature.
 This allows you to use a more elaborate parser, with features that aren't supported by the automation system in `automain`.
     - If `add_nos` is set to True, then for each boolean `--switch` in the parameter list, a `--no-switch` is added, to cancel it out.